 Getting to Jamaica

 There are direct cheap flights to Jamaica available from airports throughout the US and UK.
-Tour operators such as Thomas Cook and Thomson Airways have charter flights to Jamaica available at certain times of the year.
+A number of tour operators offer charter flights to Jamaica available at certain times of the year.
 Get more information on Jamaica Airports.

 Wide Sargasso Sea by Jean Rhys and Pao by Kerry Young.

 Cool Runnings (1993), Rockers (1978), and Shottas (2002).

 Jamaica is famous for its jerk seasoning, which is a spicy barbecue marinade that some travellers find totally addictive.
 Be sure to try the island's national dish of ackee (a local fruit with a very distinctive flavour) and saltfish.

 Rum cocktails, and Red Stripe beer - one of the island's most celebrated exports.